Ultimate Guide to DEI in Your Wedding Business

 - Lower-income

-Pro Tip: As you’re learning how to use language more inclusively, it’s important to also implement those learnings into your advertising and marketing materials and contracts.
-Read through our reasons why it’s important to include diversity in marketing so you can get started.
+Pro tip: As you’re learning how to use language more inclusively, it’s important to also implement those learnings into your advertising and marketing materials and contracts.
+Please read through our reasons for including diversity in marketing to get started.

 Re-evaluate who your ideal client is